otmane-el-aloi/otmane-elaloi/public/posts/03-cherry-pick-unsigned-commits.md

 git push -u origin fix/fix-signatures
 ```

-This reapplies all commits from your feature branch onto a clean branch, but with signing.Visual Summary
+This reapplies all commits from feature branch onto a clean branch (with signing), but with signing.
 ---

 ## Wrapping up